doitintl/bq-snitch-app/README.md

  - **EMAIL_SENDER** - The email address you want the alert email to be sent from (i.e. `bq-notifier@domain.com`)

- - **EMAIL_RECIPIENTS** - List of additional emails to receive the alerts.
+ - **EMAIL_RECIPIENTS** - Comma separated list of additional emails to receive the alerts.
 Alerts will always be sent to the user who has executed the query.

+ - **EXTERNAL_HANDLER** - Should external handler be invoked (value can be either `true` or `false`)

+ - **EXTERNAL_HANDLER_URL** - URL of a Post method that will receive the alert details.
+This feature refers to users that wants to implement their own logic for handling alerts.
+Following properties will be sent as json in the request body: query, job_id, project, location, user_email, total_cost, giga_bytes_billed

 # Deploy Function